lazy-1/widelands-autokey-macros/Tutorials/GUIDE.md

 ## Contents of repo.
 - widelands-autokey.zip : this is the contents of my autokey/data/Scripts/Widelands/ directory.
 If they don't work for you make sure Widelands Window Filter is set to widelands.widelands see [Autokey_GUIDE.md](Autokey_GUIDE.md) for details
-- AutoKey_data individual files : fore each in autokey select them and click `Hotkey`, then define it by clicking `set` in the dialog and then press the actual keyboard key such as F1. make sure you save.
-This is not a tutorial on autokey, passed this do your own research if your stumped, tell grok it'll help.
+- Tutorials : Here you will find this GUIDE.md along with other files that should help in getting this to work in your linux system.
+Along with comprhensive info that should help you modify the code.
 - Notification directory: This is all the sounds I use for you to try if you want.
 Save it somewhere and set the NOTIFICATIONS_DIR = '/new/notifications/path'.
-I have it as the dir above the current module directory and then into Sounds blah blah.

 ## General Shortcuts (set in AutoKey)
 I'm using F1 to F12, `[]\;',-/(tab), end and scroll_lock for individual buildings and some functions.
 The feedback is a quick **pause-unpause**.
 So you can build during a game pause.
 This obviously, like all code, can be modified.
 I've labeled all functions as friendly as possible.